Workshops for Nonprofit Leaders 2015-2016

-This marks the eigth year that the Center for Community Engagement is offering these workshops for nonprofit leaders.
+This marks the ninth year that the Center for Community Engagement is offering these workshops for nonprofit leaders.
 Workshops are designed to provide nonprofit board leaders, board members, and executive staff the ideas and tools to enable their boards to function more effectively in today’s increasingly challenging environment.
-Registration priority will be given to board chairs.

 (descriptions below for workshops upcoming)

 - Understanding Better Business Bureau's Charity Standards (9/16/15)

 - A Conversation with Gene Fram: Transforming Your Board (9/28/15)